clonethinh/luci-app-modemdata/README.md

-# luci-app-modem
+# luci-app-modemdata
 LuCI JS interface for modemdata package.
 In the future, it will replace luci-app-3ginfo-lite.

-Work is in progress...
+Work in progress...